Sigmmma/c20/src/content/h1/engine/arguments/readme.md

 title: Startup arguments and init.txt
 thanks:
   nToss: Information on timedemo and vidmode
+redirects:
+  - /h1/arguments
 ---
-[Halo Custom Edition's](~custom-edition) and [Standalone's](~h1a-standalone-build) startup can be customized through the combination of arguments and console scripting.
+[Halo Custom Edition's](~custom-edition) and [Standalone's](~h1-standalone-build) startup can be customized through the combination of arguments and console scripting.
 Using these options allows you to quickly configure Halo for various testing or server hosting scenarios.

 # init.txt
 Both Standalone and Custom Edition will automatically load the file `init.txt` if present and run all lines within it as [console commands](~developer-console) at startup.
 They will also be present in the console history.
 Create the file in your mod tools/HEK root.
 It supports comments with `;` and can include empty lines.
 Example contents are: